KrishDevCrafting/Javascript-Practise/Dom/notes.md

 An interesting “special case” is tables.
 By DOM specification they must have <tbody> tag, but HTML text may omit it.
 Then the browser creates <tbody> in the DOM automatically.

 For the HTML:
+There are 12 node types.
+In practice we usually work with 4 of them:

+document – the “entry point” into DOM. element nodes – HTML-tags, the tree building blocks. text nodes – contain text. comments – sometimes we can put information there, it won’t be shown, but JS can read it from the DOM.